Lempel–Ziv–Welch: Example

-The # is a marker used to show that the end of the message has been reached.
-There are thus 26 symbols in the plaintext alphabet (the 26 capital letters A through Z), and the # character represents a stop code.
-We arbitrarily assign these the values 1 through 26 for the letters, and 0 for '#'.
+There are 26 symbols in the plaintext alphabet (the capital letters A through Z). # is used to represent a stop code: a code outside the plaintext alphabet that triggers special handling.
+We arbitrarily assign these the values 1 through 26 for the letters, and 0 for the stop code '#'.
 (Most flavors of LZW would put the stop code after the data alphabet, but nothing in the basic algorithm requires that.
 The encoder and decoder only have to agree what value it has.)

 A computer renders these as strings of bits.
 Five-bit codes are needed to give sufficient combinations to encompass this set of 27 values.
 The dictionary is initialized with these 27 values.
 As the dictionary grows, the codes must grow in width to accommodate the additional entries.
 A 5-bit code gives 25 = 32 possible combinations of bits, so when the 33rd dictionary word is created, the algorithm must switch at that point from 5-bit strings to 6-bit strings (for all code values, including those previously output with only five bits).
 Note that since the all-zero code 00000 is used, and is labeled "0", the 33rd dictionary entry is labeled 32.
 (Previously generated output is not affected by the code-width change, but once a 6-bit value is generated in the dictionary, it could conceivably be the next code emitted, so the width for subsequent output shifts to 6 bits to accommodate that.)

 The initial dictionary, then, consists of the following entries: